 For some offences a disqualification period is mandatory if you are convicted.
 This means the magistrate must disqualify you from driving.
 The only way you can avoid a licence disqualification in this situation is if the magistrate finds you guilty but doesn't record a conviction.
 This is commonly known as a 'section 10 dismissal'.

 In some limited cases, you can write to the NSW Attorney General and ask for a recommendation that the remaining period of your disqualification be remitted (cancelled).
-For information on this, go to the

-A Mandatory Interlock Order means you will have to complete a disqualification period during which you cannot drive.
+An Alcohol Interlock Order means you will have to complete a disqualification period during which you cannot drive.
 When the disqualification has ended, you may be able to obtain an interlock driver licence.
 If you have an interlock driver licence, you are only allowed to drive vehicles which are fitted with an approved interlock device.
 This device requires you to provide a breath sample before the vehicle will start.
 The device must be installed and regularly maintained by an approved provider.
 Tampering with the device is an offence.

 If you do not obtain the interlock driver licence, you will be disqualified from driving for 5 years from the date of conviction (as at 1 February 2015).

 The court can make an exemption order that means you do not have to obtain an interlock driver licence or interlock device at the end of your disqualification period.
 However, an exemption order can only be made in limited circumstances.

 If you have been convicted of a first offence, mid range drink driving offence the court may give an exemption order if you prove: